aguirre-lab/aguirre-lab/CONTRIBUTING.md

 $ git push -u origin er-fix-grid-ecg-plot
 ```

+Do not commit and push directly to `master`.
+Exceptions are allowed for minor typos, but
+generally it is better to open a PR even for tiny changes.

 ## :speech_balloon: Commit messages
 1. Use the present tense ("Add feature" not "Added feature")
 1. Use the imperative mood ("Move cursor to..." not "Moves cursor to...")